Housing in New York (state)

 Housing in New York takes a variety of forms, from single-family homes to apartment complexes.
 New York had a homeownership rate of 50.7% in 2017.
 Issues related to housing in New York include homeownership, affordable housing, housing insecurity, zoning, and homelessness.

 Background

-According to the U.S. Census Bureau, there were 8,488,066 housing units in New York in 2020.
+According to the United States Census Bureau, there were 8,488,066 housing units in New York in 2020.
 There were an estimated 91,271 homeless individuals in New York in 2020, according to the Annual Homeless Assessment Report.